 Introduction to Genetic Embryo Testing and Preimplantation Genetic Screening

-Dr. Mark Johnson has a rare combination of expertise as both a Reproductive Endocrinologist-Infertility Specialist and Geneticist.
-Dr. Johnson explains in depth about genetic embryo testing and preimplantation genetic screening (PGS) conducted at AZARH greater Phoenix fertility centers.
+Arizona fertility doctor, Ketan Patel, M.D. explains in depth about genetic embryo testing and preimplantation genetic screening (PGS) conducted at the AZARH greater Phoenix fertility centers.

 The Early Stages of Conception